 The design of the restaurant and the dishes used are beautiful and add to the dining experience.
 The only downside is that the restaurant is on the small side so space is limited.

-Some other favorites that didn’t quite make the list are 1868 in Jerusalem, Oratorio in the Elma Hotel in Zichron and the restaurants in the Beresheet and Cramim hotels.
+Other great kosher restaurants that didn’t quite make the list are 1868 in Jerusalem, Meat Kitchen in Tel Aviv, Oratorio in the Elma Hotel in Zichron and the restaurants in the Beresheet and Cramim hotels.
 Although I find hotel restaurants often lack atmosphere, the fact that they cater to tourists often means the standard of food and service are better.

 I should mention that I have not eaten at either Cà Phê Hanoi or Olive Leaf in Tel Aviv but both are meant to be great kosher restaurants.
 I would love to hear what other top ten lists you want to see and what your top kosher restaurants are.